Yaphank–BNL station: History

 In December 2018, the consulting contract for the project's Preliminary Design and Environmental Review was awarded to Gannet Fleming for $4,040,289.
 The consultant would identify and evaluate potential station sites, and 30% of the design of the station, which could be in electric territory later on.
 The environmental review was scheduled to be completed in December 2019, with procurement on the design-build contract scheduled for 2020.
 The remainder of the $20 million would be used for the second phase of the project, which would be the design-build portion of the project – including the removal and demolition of the existing Yaphank station.

 On January 31, 2024, bidding opened on procuring the station construction project.
 Brookhaven supervisor Dan Panico announced in January 2025 that work would begin shortly, and the Metropolitan Transportation Authority acquired land for the station.
 On April 3, 2025, officials broke ground on the new station.

-At the time of the groundbreaking, officials announced that the new station is expected to open in 2026.
+At the time of the groundbreaking, officials announced that the new station would open in 2026.
+On May 11, 2026, the MTA clarified that the station would open May 15, 2026, and would now be known as Yaphank–BNL.
+However, the next day, the MTA announced the opening was postponed.
+The station finally opened on July 17, 2026 with full scheduled service commencing on July 18, 2026.

 Station layout

-The East Yaphank station will consist of one high-level side platform long enough for two cars to receive and discharge passengers.
-This new station will also include a paved, 50-car parking lot, a bus loop, a plaza, bicycle racks, and a sheltered waiting area on the platform.
+The Yaphank–BNL station consists of one high-level side platform long enough for two cars to receive and discharge passengers.
+This new station also includes a paved, 50-car parking lot, a bus loop, a plaza, bicycle racks, and a sheltered waiting area on the platform.